laboon/Capstone_Fall2017/project_list.md

 ### Faculty Projects

 These are projects working with academic faculty, either at the University of Pittsburgh or elsewhere.

-_Sterile Compound Training in Augmented/Virtual Reality_: An augmented/virtual reality game for Pharmacy students to learn how to deal with sterile compounding.
-This is an existing project, and so students will add additional functionality.
-(POC: Dr. Ravi Patel, University of Pittsburgh School of Pharmacy)

 _Pharmacy Quiz Game_: A currently existing application, this is an extendible web-based quiz game for Pharmacy students.
 Students would work on adding additional functionality.
 (POC: Dr. Ravi Patel, University of Pittsburgh School of Pharmacy)